matthewpalmer/Charter/README.md

 * make suggestions, report bugs, ask questions, help people who ask questions

 If you do any of the above, remember to open a PR to add yourself to the `CONTRIBUTORS` file!

+## Contributors

+My personal thanks to everyone who has contributed to Charter!

+* [haawa799](https://github.com/haawa799) — improved access to the App Store listing from the README by adding a QR code